thoqbk/spring-testing/README.md

 @SpringJUnitConfig includes 2 meta annotations: @ExtendWith(SpringExtension.class) and @ContextConfiguration

 We can configure test class with @SpringJUnitConfig in 2 ways:
-1. Pass in the root configuration for application-context @SpringJUnitConfig(SystemTestConfig.class.
+1. Pass in the primary configuration for application-context @SpringJUnitConfig(SystemTestConfig.class.
 This is equivalent to
 ```java
 @ExtendWith(SpringExtension.class)
 @ContextConfiguration(classes={SystemTestConfig.class})